BrianHicks/bytes.zone/drafts/state-transition-tables.md

 }
 ---

-I was reading some Wikipedia the other day (as you do) and found out about [state-transition tables](https://en.wikipedia.org/wiki/State-transition_table)
+I was reading Wikipedia the other day (as you do) and found out about [state-transition tables](https://en.wikipedia.org/wiki/State-transition_table).

 Basically, state transition tables show how a state machine transitions between different states.
 It's an alternative to drawing a [state diagram](https://en.wikipedia.org/wiki/State_diagram) that lends itself well to machine analysis.